 Clarence died in 1948.

-B.F.
-Meek.
-Clarence Gayle, however, was the main person involved in making the
+plates.
+Clarence Gayle was the main person involved in making the

-Gayle reels.
-His reels can be found made of solid German silver and of aluminum.
+Gayle reels found today.
+His reels can be found made of solid German silver and of aluminum alloy.

 hat.
-The "Kentucky" style Gayle's are the most ornate and heavily knurled reels
+The "Frankfort Reel" style Gayle reels are the most ornate and heavily knurled reels.

 companies VL&A, Chicago and William Mills & Son, NY.
 The William Mills & Son